Sign in is optional. Save and customise your presets.

 How it works: Unlike the Sharpen slider which applies equally everywhere, this analyses local texture and only sharpens where detail actually exists.
 Fine texture gets a tight sharpen, broader edges get a wider enhance, smooth areas are left clean.

 Tip: Apply after CLAHE for best results.
-Also applied automatically as part of HD/SD auto-adjust.
+Also applied automatically as part of HD+/HD/SD auto-adjust.
 Click again to undo.

 What it does: Flips light and dark values - white becomes black, black becomes white.